MHickey2/Wannabe-Healthy/TESTING.md

 - A Profile is created automatically when a User registers for the site.  :heavy_check_mark:
 - The username of the new user is displayed in the profile page.
 - A generic image is automatically generated until the user uploads an image of their own.
 This can be displayed in the navbar profile image and blog/recipe detail pages, if user does not upload a new image of their own.  :heavy_check_mark:
 - When user uses edit button on profile page, the edit_profile form is displayed and the user can add bio details and an image.
-THe user is then redirected back to the profile page, to see these changes. :heavy_check_mark:
+The user is then redirected back to the profile page, to see these changes. :heavy_check_mark:
 - When the user uses the logout link the logout form is displayed and the user can logout, The user is asked whether they want to leave the site.  :heavy_check_mark:

 ### Admin Panel:
 - Managed to create, update and delete data in all models, during the entire project, and all seems to be working as expected when logged in as the admin.  :heavy_check_mark:
 - When a User comments on a post, Admin needs to approve before it is displayed on the site, this is working as expected, when logged in as the admin.  :heavy_check_mark:
 - All required fields need to be filled in when posting a new recipe and blog, and the user is advised on these requirements when filling these forms.  :heavy_check_mark:

 #### [Return to Table of Contents](#toc)